pape12377749/zksync-era/README.md

 through more audits and bug bounty programs.
 We would love to hear our community's thoughts and suggestions about it!
 It is important to state that forking it now can potentially lead to missing important security updates, critical features, and performance improvements.
+Docs: clarified a local run example and fixed small typo in the Quick Start.